bump-sh/docs/src/_help/specification-support/doc-badges.md

 Use the `x-beta` property inside an operation, a schema or a parameter object to identify it as beta.
 The `x-beta` property is a boolean.

-Adding or removing this property is a structural change.
 A change in a beta component is never identified as a breaking change.

 ### Example usage